aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 Below example autofits a table to fit the page width.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Tables/TestFile.doc).

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-AutoFitTableToWindow-AutoFitTableToPageWidth.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-AutoFitTableToWindow-AutoFitTableToPageWidth.cpp" >}}

 When autofit to the window is applied to a table the following operations are actually being performed behind the scenes: